CSteen57/SteenCorp-AD-Lab/Phases/Phase3_Networking.md

 Even when the domain controller, users, and policies are configured correctly, the environment can still fail if DHCP, DNS, or virtual networking are misconfigured.

 The issues in this phase also helped support later help desk scenarios, especially DNS and hostname troubleshooting.

+This phase also became the networking foundation for the follow-up SteenCorp Network Segmentation Lab, where the original internal network design was expanded into separate Corporate, Guest, and Server networks.

 ---